Posted: 10/4/22 | October 4th, 2022

 While a visit certainly will eat into your budget, Oslo is worth it.

-To show precisely why you should add it to your itinerary, here is a list of the best things to do in Oslo:
+To help you plan your trip, have fun, and save money, here is a list of the best things to do in Oslo:

 1. Take a Free Walking Tour